 As shown in Table 3, grades for the Capstone were generally good.
-Grades of A and B were earned by 83.3% of students, while 5.6% earned C's.
-The two Fs were for students who did no work toward the Capstone, but also did not withdraw.
+Grades of A and B were earned by all students.

 As shown in Table 4, grades across the four research methods courses were also generally good.
-Grades of A and B were earned by 76.4% of the students, and Cs by 18.2%.
-The same two students who failed the Capstone also failed Advanced Experimental Psychology, in which they were co-enrolled,
+Grades of A and B were earned by 59% of the students, and Cs by 23%.